 At the Last Supper, Jesus commanded that people should love one another, he then washed the feet of his disciples as an act of kindness.

-To celebrate Maundy Thursday, the pope traditionally washes and kisses the feet of 12 people - usually members of the church.
+To celebrate Maundy Thursday, the Pope traditionally washes and kisses the feet of 12 people - usually members of the church.

 In the UK, the Queen takes part in the Ceremony of the Royal Maundy where she gives coins called Maundy money to deserving senior citizens.

-The word Maundy comes from the mandate - or command - Jesus gave at the Last Supper.
+The word Maundy comes from the latin, 'mandatum', or 'command' which refers to the instructions Jesus gave his disciples at the Last Supper.